percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 cryptographic context would be destroyed, the key derivation operation would nonetheless consume some computational resources.
-While resource consumption attacks cannot be mitigated entirely, rate-limiting packets might help reduce the effectiveness of such attacks.
+While resource consumption attacks cannot be mitigated entirely, rate-limiting packets might help reduce the impact of such attacks.

 ###  Replay Attack